- Start date:

 By the end of the course, you’ll submit an independent project.
 You can either research a topic in-depth and submit a dissertation, or gain practical experience through a consultancy project working with an external organisation.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

-- You’ll take the nine compulsory modules below, plus your dissertation, which can be a choice of either a research dissertation or marketing consultancy project.
+- You’ll take nine compulsory modules and a dissertation, which can be a choice of either a research dissertation or a marketing consultancy project.

 - Big Data and Consumer Analytics 15 credits